jmartinmsft/Exchange-App-Usage-Reporting/README.md

 **StartDate** - The StartDate parameter specifies the start date for the audit query.

 **EndDate** - The EndDate parameter specifies the end date for the audit query.

+**AdminSid** The AdminSid parameter specifies security description (SID) of the user with impersonation right.